Many business owners whose companies offer fringe benefits ask, “Can I participate in my organization's fringe benefits programs?”

 What are fringe benefits?

-Fringe benefits are indirect compensation offered to employees as part of an employee benefits package.
-While the term fringe benefits can apply to all employee benefits, for this article, we’ll focus on the benefits listed in IRS Publication 15-B1.
+Fringe benefits are offered on top of an employee's regular salary as part of a benefits package.
+While the term fringe benefits can apply to all employee benefits, we'll focus on the benefits listed in IRS Publication 15-B1.

-Common fringe benefits include employee achievement awards, adoption assistance, athletic facilities, commuter benefits, expense reimbursements, health benefits such as health reimbursement arrangements (HRAs), employee stipends, and more.
+Common fringe benefits include expense reimbursements, health benefits such as health reimbursement arrangements (HRAs), and employee stipends.

-All fringe benefits are considered taxable unless the IRS or federal law specifically excludes a particular benefit from taxes.
+Fringe benefits are generally considered taxable unless the IRS or federal law specifically excludes a particular benefit from taxes.

 How do fringe benefits work for owners?